cleidson-cmd/portal_capoeira/README.md

 # portal_capoeira
-Portal do Grupo de Capoeira A.C.C.M.A
+Portal do Grupo de Capoeira A. C. C. M. A